 Once I have the topic, I divide the course into two parts.

-For example, in the first part I may talk about the basics of blogging: how to start and create your own website, what to write about to attract readers, how to promote and market your blog.
+For example, in the first part, I may talk about blogging basics: how to start and create your own website, what to write about to attract readers, how to promote and market your blog.